oVirt/ovirt-site/source/develop/release-management/features/storage/manage-storage-connections.html.md

     -   edit NFS advanced options: retransmissions, timeout
     -   activate the domain

-2. Posix - edit in webadmin UI:
+2. POSIX - edit in webadmin UI:
 Preparation: copy the contents of the storage domain manually from the current path to the new (target) path
 Scenario: